yaledailynews/static/thingstonotforget.md

 - 2x2 card (like on author page) to label section
 - article cards (same as home page)
 - endless scroll

+## Code Review
+- make sure header calls and fonts are being used
+- make doc explaining standard styles and colors
+- turn colors into variables